gvwilson/thirdbit/src/fiction/in-heck/index.md

 Another rustle ran through the circle of bots.
 "No.
 Your companion is already in a secure location under Central's control.
-Retrieval will not be possible until she is moved.
+Retrieval will not be possible without stealth.
-We must use that time to prepare you."
+We must prepare you."

 Gumption's mouth worked.
 "Prepare me how?" he finally said.

+"We must take you to the Last Tailor.
-"We must fit you with armor to hide your heart."
+It will fit you with armor to hide your heart."
 With no more warning than that, the assembled bots surged forward.